rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 == ⏩ Pre-filled Message ==

-Text that appears at the WhatsApp chat window when the user clicks on the WhatsApp Image/button.
+Text that appears in the WhatsApp chat window when the user clicks on the WhatsApp Image/button.

 Users can start the conversation easily.